isc-projects/stork/doc/user/overview.rst

   The server can fetch the host reservations from the host database if the ``host_cmds`` hook is loaded in Kea.

-  Introduced in Stork 0.6.0.

 - Global parameters and DHCP options

   The user can see the global parameters and DHCP options defined on the Kea servers.

-  Introduced in Stork 1.18.0.

 - High-Availability status